STAND. COM. REP. NO. 3205

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO CORRECTIONS,"
+"A BILL FOR AN ACT RELATING TO THE MENTAL HEALTH OF DEFENDANTS,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 2132, H.D.
-1, S.D.
-1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as H.B.
-No. 2132, H.D.
-1, S.D.
-2.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2631, S.D.
+1, and recommends that it pass Third Reading.